-Finding work that fits migraine and chronic illness can seem like an impossible task.
+Finding work that fits migraine and chronic illnesses can seem impossible.
 A job that understands and accommodates my condition ends up getting my best.
 The problem is that finding work that fits chronic illness needs is HARD.
-It’s all a tricky balance between what I am able to do vs what I want to do vs what I need to do vs what I have to do.
-Everyone is different and I wish you good luck in finding work that fits your needs!
+It’s all a tricky balance between what I can do vs. what I want to do, what I need to do, vs. what I have to do.
+Everyone is different, and I wish you good luck finding work that fits your needs!
 Migraine at my job has always been tricky.